UniversalDependencies/docs/_en-feat/Aspect.md

 shortdef: 'aspect'
 ---

-This document is a placeholder for the language-specific documentation for `Aspect`.
+This feature is not being used in English.

+In English some [tenses](Tense) are a combination of tense and aspect.
+But as aspect is never indepedent of tense we only use the [tense](Tense) feature.